99Diego/devops-lab-app/README.md

 # DevOps Lab App - Terraform + Flask + Docker + Jenkins + AWS EKS

 ## Project Overview
-This project demonstrates a complete DevOps workflow — **from Infrastructure as Code (IaC) with Terraform to Continuous Integration and Delivery (CI/CD) with Jenkins, deploying a Flask application on AWS EKS (Elastic Kubernetes Service).**
+This project demonstrates a complete DevOps workflow — **from Infrastructure as Code (IaC) with Terraform to Continuous Integration and Delivery (CI/CD) with Jenkins, deploying a Flask application on AWS Elastic Kubernetes Service(EKS).**

 It automates everything:
 1. Infrastructure provisioning (ECR, VPC, EKS Cluster, Node Group)